 - Watching: Psychedelic Medicine?
 With Ros Watts, The Secret (Trailer)

-To make the experience truly intentional, it’s recommended take steps to facilitate as inward of a journey as possible.
+To make the experience truly intentional, it’s recommended to take steps to facilitate as inward of a journey as possible.
 A good way to facilitate this is to reduce as much external stimuli as possible.
 This typically means using an eye mask and headphones.
 A journal may be helpful to record anything that comes up.

 Depending on who (if anyone) is present for your journey, it’s possible that you won’t have anyone to provide the support, guidance, and prompting that you would get with someone experienced in the healing arts.
 That said, if difficulties arise, just refocus on your intention and trust that you will safely navigate the process.
 Know that any discomfort is temporary.
 We suggest you read our article that provides 10 tips for preventing and working through a bad trip.

 After the experience is over, you’ll once again be in total control of your integration process.
 Much like after a plant medicine ceremony, this is where a supportive psychedelic integration specialist is extremely helpful.
 Contact us to discover how we can help you derive more meaning from your psychedelic experience.

 Intention Over Entertainment

 Psychedelics can be incredibly life changing—even more so if they’re consumed intentionally.
 But the way in which you pursue this experience plays a huge role.
 Done properly, intentional psychedelic use has the potential to provide much more healing and spiritual growth than recreational psychedelic use does.

 However, without the committed support of a psychedelic integration coach, two crucial aspects of intentional psychedelic use—preparation and integration—may quickly fall to the wayside.
 We don’t want that to happen just as much as you don’t want that to happen.
-To ensure that your intention is embedded in more than just the six, eight, or 14-hour experience, chat with us about working with a psychedelic coach or completing a one-on-one mentorship.
+To ensure that your intention is embedded in more than just the six, eight, or 14-hour experience, book a consultation and connect with a pre-vetted psychedelic facilitator.